Mike Batesole

-Michael Harold Batesole (born March 28, 1964) is an American former baseball coach.
+Michael Harold Batesole (born March 28, 1964) is a former American college baseball coach.
 He previously served as coach of the Cal State Northridge Matadors (1996–2002) and the Fresno State Bulldogs (2003–2022).

 Early life, playing career, and education

 Born in Anaheim, California, Batesole graduated from Garden Grove High School in 1982 and began his college baseball career at Oral Roberts University.
 At Oral Roberts, Batesole started at third base from 1983 to 1985 and finished with a .285 batting average, 31 home runs, and 148 runs batted in.

 From 1985 to 1988, Batesole played minor league baseball in the Los Angeles Dodgers organization.
 In 1990, Batesole completed his bachelor's degree in kinesiology at California State University, Fullerton.
 He later completed a master's degree in biomechanics from the same university.
 During his graduate studies, Batesole was an instructor in the Health and Physical Education Department.

 Coaching career

 Assistant coach (1986–1995)

 From 1986 to 1987 and again in 1991, Batesole was an assistant coach at Orange Coast College, a junior college in Costa Mesa, California.
 After completing his master's degree, Batesole was an assistant coach at another Southern California junior college in the 1993 season, Cypress College.

 Batesole joined the coaching staff of Bill Kernen at Cal State Northridge in July 1993.
 As an assistant, Batesole specialized in coaching infielders and calling the offense.